dreamorosi/cloudwatch-logs-garbage-goober/README.md

 2. **Scheduling**: The Event Handler Lambda:
    - Fetches the log group's retention settings
-   - Creates an EventBridge Scheduler one-time schedule to fire after `retention + deletionDelayDays`
+   - Creates an EventBridge Scheduler one-time schedule to fire after `retention + deletionDelayDays` (in UTC)
    - The schedule auto-deletes after execution

 3. **Deletion**: When the schedule fires: